vivek-raghuvanshi/laravel-keycloak-guard/README.md

 </p>

-# Simple Keycloak Guard for Lumen
+# Simple Keycloak Guard for Laravel

 This package helps you authenticate users on a Laravel API based on JWT tokens generated from **Keycloak Server**.